 - adoption of development controls or state infrastructure contributions under the Environmental Planning and Assessment Act 1979 (EP&A Act) that conserve or enhance the natural environment

-- any other measure determined to be an approved conservation measure by the Minister for Energy and Environment.
+- any other measure determined to be an approved conservation measure by the Minister for the Environment.

 The offset rules do not apply to strategic biodiversity certification.